Production Assistants

 Resourceful & Adaptable

-When plans change — and they always do — our PAs solve problems on the fly.
-Whether it's sourcing a last-minute prop, finding an alternative route, or handling an unexpected vendor issue, they keep your Peruvian production moving.
+When plans change, and they always do, our PAs solve problems on the fly.
+Whether it means sourcing a last-minute prop, finding another route, or handling a surprise vendor issue, they keep your Peruvian production moving.

 On Location